zeiglerd/app-store/README.md

   - Create a new branch for each feature you contribute to the code base.

     ```
-    $ git checkout -b *your_feature_branch*
+    $ git checkout -b feature_branch
     ```

 3. Once you have finished making your changes, confirm that the unit test(s) pass successfully.
   - See [Unit Testing](#unit-testing).

-4. After the unit test(s) have passed successfully, use Git to add your changes to the index.
+4. After the unit test(s) are passing, use the Gulp task -- *git* -- to add all files to the working tree, commit changes and finally push to GitHub.
+  - Leaving a meaningful message to each commit will help you -- and other developers -- better interpret your changes.

     ```
-    $ git add -A
+    $ gulp git --b feature_branch --m "A meaningful message about the changes you have made."
     ```

-5. Now that your changes have been added to the index, we can commit to the local Git repo.
-  - It is VERY important to leave a meaningful commit message.
-Doing so may help you or another developer solve an error faster, understand your train of thought or even give someone a laugh!

-    ```
-    $ git commit -m '*a_meaningful_message_about_the_changes_you_have_made*'
-    ```

-6. Next, using Git, we will push our changes to GitHub.

-    ```
-    $ git push origin *your_feature_branch*
-    ```

-7. Using GitHub, make a pull request to merge your feature branch with the master branch.
+5. Once you are satisfied with your changes, use GitHub to make a pull request, merging your feature branch(es) into the master branch of this project.
-8. Once your pull request has been completed, make a tag, for your feature!
+6. Once your pull request has been completed, make a tag, for your feature!
   - You can check the current tags for this project using Git's tag command.

     ```